 The need for care generally falls into two categories:

 - Physical impairment requiring assistance with activities of daily living (ADL’s) such as: bathing, continence, dressing, eating, toileting and transferring.

 - Cognitive impairment such as dementia or Alzheimer’s disease.
 For example, an individual may be able to physically take care of their activities of daily living, but forget to turn off the stove or cannot remember where they live.

-Risk of Needing Long Term Care Services
+Average Long Term Care Stay

 - Age – The older a person gets, the more likely it is they will need assistance.